 The CTA is the part where you tell your subscribers exactly what it is you want them to do.
 Want them to buy your product?
 Tell them with your CTA.
 Want them to take your quiz?
 Ask them with your CTA.

 Make it a button so that it looks clickable, too.
 In text-heavy emails, visual elements stand out.
 Rather than placing a hyperlink in the body of text and hoping you receive clicks, create a CTA that is clickable and easy to find.
 You can use sites like Design Wizard to create a button without the need of a graphic designer.

-Keep the CTA visually simple but also keep the text simple.
+Increase your click-through-rate by keeping the CTA visually and textually simple.
 Don’t give people too much to do.
 Give them just one choice:

 Use a Premade Template

 Visuals are well worth using.
 We’re living in an increasingly visual world and if you haven’t yet started to focus on the visual content of your emails, now might be the time to start.

 Seventy-four percent of marketers say that more than 70% of their content contains visual elements.